david-yz-liu/memory-viz/README.md

 ### Simple Example
-Before showing the full capabilities of the project, here is a simple example to get you started, consisting of two stack-frames and three objects.
+Before showing the full capabilities of the project, here is a simple example to get you started, consisting of one stack-frame and two objects.

 ```javascript
 const { draw } = require("../../dist/memory_models_rough.node.js");